nptscot/nptscot.github.io/manual/index.md

 The Go Dutch scenario imagines a future with a high level of cycling, where people in Scotland are as likely to travel by cycle as people in the Netherlands while accounting for differences in trip distance and hilliness between locations.
 People in the Netherlands make 28.4% of trips by bicycle, greater than twenty times higher than the figure of 1.2% in Scotland in 2019 ().The Go Dutch scenario scales up the baseline scenario to a Dutch modal share for cycling in Scotland.
 This is not produced by scaling up baseline trips by a uniform factor, rather it takes account of trip distance and hilliness.
 So for example, in flatter areas the Go Dutch scenario will show a greater increase over baseline than equivalent more hilly areas.
 As such, this network shows how a Dutch modal share for cycling could be distributed across Scotland.

-Planners should seek to design cycle networks that meet the needs of both current and future cyclists.
-But they may phase the construction to prioritise roads that will meet the needs of current cyclists and enable new people to cycle.
+Planners should seek to design cycle networks that meet the needs of those currently cycling and those who may in future.
+But they may phase the construction to prioritise roads that will meet the needs of those currently cycling and enable new people to do so.

 ##### EBikes

-The Ebike scenario models the additional increase in cycling that would be achieved on top of the Go Dutch scenario, through the widespread uptake of electric cycles The scenarios alters both the assumptions around cycling uptake and the routes choices made by cyclists, for example a reduced penalty for going up hills.
-Pedal cyclists incur a significant time and effort penalty from going uphill.
+The Ebike scenario models the additional increase in cycling that would be achieved on top of the Go Dutch scenario, through the widespread uptake of electric cycles The scenarios alters both the assumptions around cycling uptake and the routes choices made by people cycling, for example a reduced penalty for going up hills.
+People using a pedal cycle incur a significant time and effort penalty from going uphill.
 Hence, a longer but flatter route is often faster.
-A good ebike can enable cyclists to ride uphill at 15 mph without breaking a sweat.
-Thus ebike riders may choose shorter but hillier routes than pedal cyclists.
+A good ebike can enable people to ride uphill at 15 mph without breaking a sweat.
+Thus ebike riders may choose shorter but hillier routes than those using a pedal cycle.

-As ebikes increase a cyclist’s range and carrying capacity while reducing effort and journey times, a world with many ebikes would expect higher levels of cycling than one with only pedal cycles.
+As ebikes increase the range a typical person can cycle, as well as carrying capacity, while reducing effort and journey times, a world with many ebikes would expect higher levels of cycling than one with only pedal cycles.

 <!-- /#scenario -->